ptagell/garden-watering-project/readme.md

  This is because it's difficult to get a tight enough seal as the joint is made in two pieces with a washer.
 I solved this buy replacing the Nut and tail with a BSP female threaded joint and one piece 19mm reducers.

 ![The final inlet/outlet pipe joins showing metal clips and one piece solid reducers](files/bsp-connectors.jpg)

+Once I had this all assembled, I set up a `cron` job to trigger my watering system on and off for a minute at a time in order to pressure test and rock/jerk the system around a bit.
+Turning water one and off with a solenoid is quite a violent process (you'll hear it - there is quite a bit of pressure involved in mains water) and I think this is what caused my first iteration to fail.
+Turning it on and off rapidly means you get to i) see if it leaks and ii) hopefully accelerate any failure so you can fix it before you come to rely on it working properly.

 # Electronics